koor-tech/koor/SECURITY.md

 To be eligible for the cncf-rook-distributors-announce@lists.cncf.io mailing list, your distribution
 should:

-1. Be an active distributor of Rook.
+1. Be an active distributor of Koor Storage Distribution.
 2. Have a user base not limited to your own organization.
 3. Have a publicly verifiable track record up to present day of fixing security issues.
 4. Not be a downstream or rebuild of another distributor.